 Contrary to occasional grousing, insurance companies are generally not crooks.
 They’re extensively regulated in the United States, and the nature of the business is very detail-oriented, more similar to programming than creative writing.

 You’ll purchase your general liability insurance through an insurance agent, likely the same one who sells you your E&O line.
 The policy might be combined with your E&O policy or sold separately.
 Expect to pay only a few hundred dollars a year for this.

 Risk reducers for underwriting

-As part of getting an insurance policy written, you will be asked questions by the insurer’s “underwriting” department, which needs to decide whether your business has a level of risk which can be profitably insured given the premiums the insurance company wants to charge you.
-It’s to your advantage to know how to answer questions from an underwriter in a professional and honest manner such that they approve your application.
+As part of getting an insurance policy written, you will be asked questions by the insurer’s “underwriting” department, which needs to decide whether your business has a level of risk that can be profitably insured given the premiums the insurance company wants to charge you.
+It’s to your advantage to know how to answer questions from an underwriter in a professional and honest manner that will get your application approved.

 Helpfully, knowing the sorts of things insurance companies look for is very useful, because they’re literally in the business of figuring out what choices end badly.
 You can alter some operations of your business to have more positive answers to their questions, both increasing your likelihood of getting covered at lower premiums and also removing sources of risk from your business.